 where $C= b_1X_2Y_3 + b_2X_3Y_2 + b_3X_2X_3 +b_4Y_2Y_3 + b_5X_1Y_2+b_6X_2Y_1+b_7X_1X_2+ b_8Y_1Y_2,$ \ $b_1=\beta_3\gamma_2, \ b_2=\alpha_2\delta_3,\ b_3=\gamma_2\delta_3,\ b_4=\alpha_2\beta_3,\ b_5=\beta_2\gamma_1, \ b_6=\alpha_1\delta_2,\ b_7=\gamma_1\delta_2,\ b_8=\alpha_1\beta_2.$ \end{prop}

-We use (\ref{(a)}), (\ref{(b)}), (\ref{(c)}) in Proposition \ref{CanFormPencilQuadrics} as canonical forms of pencil of quadrics.
-Note that $sQ_1+tQ_2$ is non-defective for $(s,t)\ne (a_i,1)$ and $a_iQ_1+Q_2$ has the defect 2 and the null space contains a unique singular subspace of dimension one as stated in Proposition \ref{maximalSubspaces} (2).
+Let $\calP$, $\calP_1$, $\calP_0$ be the pencils of quadrics defined by (\ref{(a)}), (\ref{(b)}), (\ref{(c)}) in Proposition \ref{CanFormPencilQuadrics}, respectively, and call them {\it canonical forms of pencil of quadrics}.
+The subscripts of the second and third one correspond to the 2-ranks of the Jacobians.
+Note that $sG+tQ$ is non-defective for $(s,t)\ne (a_i,1)$ and $a_iG+Q$ has the defect 2 and the radical contains a unique totally singular subspace of dimension one as stated in Proposition \ref{maximalSubspaces} (2).

 \begin{remark} Note that in cases (b), (c), $b_1b_2=b_3b_4$, $b_5b_6=b_7b_8$.
 Since $\alpha_i\delta_i + \beta_i\gamma_i =1$, $(b_1,b_2,b_3,b_4)\ne (0,0,0,0)$, and $(b_5,b_6,b_7,b_8)\ne (0,0,0,0)$.
 Also by the relations $b_1b_2=b_3b_4$ and $b_5b_6=b_7b_8$, we have a relation